How Can You Tell If Moldavite Is Real?

 Main Features

 Moldavite is a unique natural glass, created by a meteorite impact that occurred around 15 million years ago in what is now the Czech Republic.
-Unlike other gemstones like diamonds or rubies, moldavite is classified as a tektite, a natural form of glass that forms from extreme heat and pressure.
-This gives it a distinctive origin, unlike traditional Earth-formed stones like malachite or quartz.

 Key features include: